HippolyteGuigon/Kmeans_Implementation/README.md

 ## Build Status

 For the moment, the KMeans algorithm is ready, but can only be ran on data generated randomly.
+The user can also manually enter the centroid he wishes for the first iteration.
-Next steps are to allow the user to enter his own data as well as implementing other KMeans classical functionnalities (KMeans ++, Enter manually the first cluster coordinates).
+Next steps are to allow the user to enter his own data as well as implementing other KMeans classical functionnalities (KMeans ++, choose different distances).

 If you see any improvements that could be made in the code, do not hesitate to reach out at Hippolyte.guigon@hec.edu